Vivek-04022001/documentation/plone.app.dexterity/advanced/static-resources.md

 ## Content type icons

 Finally, to use an image resource as the icon for a content type, simply list it in the FTI under the `content_icon` property.
-For example, in {file}`profiles/default/types/example.conference.presenter.xml`, we can use the following line, presuming we have a {file}`presenter.gif` in the `example.conference` resource directory.
+For example, in {file}`profiles/default/types/example.conference.presenter.xml`, we can use the following line, presuming we've a {file}`presenter.gif` in the `example.conference` resource directory.

 ```xml
 <property name="content_icon">++resource++example.conference/presenter.gif</property>